http4k/www/src/website/content/news/ai_without_tests_is_just_expensive_random_number_generation/index.md

 ## Model Context Protocol: The Crown Jewel

-Our [Pro-tier MCP suite](https://mcp.http4k.org) was the **first JVM MCP SDK released** to implement the latest 2026-03-26 specification including the updated OAuth security model.
-And we're not just trailing behind, we're front-running new features as they get added and releasing them into the wild on a weekly basis.
+Our [Pro-tier MCP suite](https://mcp.http4k.org) was the **first JVM MCP SDK released** to implement the latest 2025-03-26 specification including the updated OAuth security model.
+And we're not just trailing behind, we're implementing new features as they land and releasing them into the wild on a weekly basis.

 ### What is MCP?
 The Model Context Protocol, introduced by Anthropic in November 2024, standardizes how AI systems access external data sources and tools.
 It's becoming the de-facto standard for AI-application integration.